Dr Giulia Rossetti

 Research impact

-Giulia is currently involved in the following projects:
+Previously, Giulia was involved in the following projects:

-• PI of the 'Food Festivals, Place and Wellbeing' project (funded by Brookes University)
+1. Project Lead of the "Food Festivals, Place and Wellbeing" project (funded by Oxford Brookes University)

-• Co-I of the 'Representations of Colonial Landscapes in Irish Tourist Attractions' project (funded by the Italian Geographical Society and University of Insubria)
+2. Project Co-Leadof the "Representations of Colonial Landscapes in Irish Tourist Attractions" project (funded by the Italian Geographical Society and University of Insubria)

-• Co-editor of the book 'Festivals and Edutainment' - A Routledge critical event studies research series.
-Routledge
+3. Co-editor of the book "Festivals and Edutainment" - A Routledge critical event studies research series.

-• Co-editor of the Special Issue 'Festivals and Storytelling' in the Event Management Journal
+4. Co-editor of the Special Issue "Festivals and Storytelling" in the Event Management Journal.

 Projects